ExceptedPrism3/42-Hackaton/server/knowledge_base.md

 **Pro Tip**: The earlier you submit your request, the better chance of approval and getting your preferred time slot!

+## Collation Clash - 42 Clan System

+### What is Collation Clash?

+**Clan System**: 42 has created 3 teams (clans) for students
+- **Regular Events**: Clan competitions and events are held regularly
+- **Rewards**: Winners gain rewards and collation points
+- **Point System**: Points can be redeemed at the end of the period

+### How It Works
+- Students are divided into 3 clans
+- Regular clan events and competitions
+- Points are awarded based on performance
+- Winners receive rewards and recognition
+- Points can be redeemed for various benefits

+### Clan Events
+- Coding competitions
+- Team challenges
+- Academic competitions
+- Social events
+- Collaborative projects

+### Benefits
+- Team building and collaboration
+- Friendly competition
+- Rewards and recognition
+- Community building
+- Skill development

+**Pro Tip**: Participate actively in clan events to earn points and build relationships with your clan members!

 ## Scraper Sources

 ### 42 Heilbronn